mariabaldeon/DistilIQA/README.md

 ```
 nohup python3 main.py --task train_teacher &
 ```
 The training will be performed using a five fold schema.
-For each fold,  two folders named 2d_training_logs and 3d_training_logs will appear.
-Inside the folders, the training logs and weights wil be saved for the 2d and 3d CNNs.
+For each fold, a folder named snapshots_fold_{fold} and a file named train_info_fold{fold}.csv will appear.
+Inside the folder, the weights for the teacher ensemble member will be stored.
+In the file, information about the loss and overall performance metric for the training and validation set are saved.
+Use the weights with the highest overall performance in the validation set to form the teacher network.

 # Training the student network
 To carry out the training of the student network run: